Located on the southeast strip of Maine that lies on the coast lies Bar Harbor, Maine.

 130 Cottage Street // +1 207-288-2808

-2Cats have a history that spans more than 20 years in Bar Harbor.
-It’s been featured in Down East Magazine and quickly became a staple within Bar Harbor, Maine restaurants.
+2Cats has a history that spans more than 20 years in Bar Harbor.
+It’s been featured in Down East Magazine and quickly became a staple within Bar Harbor restaurants scene.

 It’s a popular tourist destination and boats between 300-500 breakfasts every morning when the tourist season is at its peak.
 They’re known for delivering fresh seafood and one of the best breakfasts in Bar Harbor.